 Jesus told to Nicodemus when asked regarding entering the Kingdom of God: “You must be born again“.
-What was he talking about?
+What was this new birth that he was talking about?

 The following biblical terms (based on the NIV version) are interchangeable and mean the same thing – the Celestial Kingdom: Kingdom of Heaven (used almost exclusively in the gospel of Matthew); Kingdom of God (the most common expression used 65 times in the gospels, book of Acts, and some of Paul’s letters); and my [Jesus’] Father’s Kingdom (used once in Matthew 26:29).